 With the most extensive offering of Star Trek gaming, a friendly and engaging member led community, top quality technical assets and great relationship with the wider Star Trek community it's not hard to see why we're a leader in the field of Star Trek gaming.

 Our primary game of choice, for which the vast majority of gamers are here for, is Star Trek Online (STO.)
 Supported through multiple divisions within the community, we support every corner of STO including the Federation, Klingon, and Romulan factions.
 Along with these player chosen areas, we go on to support a variety of gameplay styles.
 So, if you're interested in STFs, PvP, or alternative PvE gameplay - the UFP has you covered.

-Along with STO we also support RPG-X and hold forums for old school Trek games, like Bridge Commander.
-More so, we also have a misc gaming forum for games like Minecraft (which we have our own server for) allowing members to talk about and organise the playing of such games together.
-We do not recruit new members through these games.
+Along with Star Trek gaming we also support Non-Trek gaming.
+We have a dedicated gaming division, Starfleet Holodeck, for games like Minecraft (which we have our own server for), World of Warcraft, Star Citizen and many more, allowing members to talk about and organise the playing of such games together.

 The United Federation of Planets aims to cater for all player types be they casual or hardcore, Player vs Environment (PvE) or Player vs Player (PvP) and whether they are interested in roleplaying or not.
 We organise a range of in-game events across all of the games that we support that are designed to cater to any playstyle.
 Members are also free to organise their own in-game events and will receive support in doing so.

 We understand real life commitments come first and our community bends to accommodate this.

 All new members are given a basic orientation to the community by the Starfleet Academy team and their own personal Recruit Support Officer (RSO) to ensure they have an understanding of how everything works so they can get the most out of their community experience.